She Loves Biscotti

 How to make Italian potatoes

-Speaking of heat, we need to turn on the oven to 425° F (220° C).
+Turn on the oven to 425° F (220° C).

 Sliced potatoes are being tossed with olive oil, herbs and spices.

-Coat the potatoes well with the oil.
+Coat the potatoes well with olive oil and herbs.

 Potato halves are arranged in a single layer, flat side down.

-In the oven they go… 15 minutes at 425° F (220° C) to begin with.
-Then lower the heat to 375° F (190° C) for another 35-45 minutes or so.
+Place in a hot oven and roast for 15 minutes at 425° F (220° C).
+Then lower the heat to 375° F (190° C) for another 35-45 minutes until the edges become golden brown.
+The total cooking time depends on the size of the potatoes.

 During the last 5 minutes, transfer the pan to the middle of the oven and turn on the heat to broil.